 Please note: Applying for this internship will not count against the three application limit.
 You do not need to receive permission to submit an additional application for this internship.

+Did you know there are 18.1 million new cancer patients every year?
+A study called “World Cancer Report 2018” released by the International Agency for Research on Cancer (IARC) showed recently that the cancer burden has risen from 14 million to 18.1 million new cases and around 9.6 million people died because of it in 2018 alone.
+OMS’s projections for 2040 are not any better.
+29.5 million new cases and 16.3 million deaths on a year basis.
 Its treatment is long and full of challenges.
-High patient / doctor ratio, long time period between doctor appointments and the ‘poor memory' factor all contribute to making it very hard for the medical teams to efficiently monitor and track each and every patients individual clinical evolution.
-For this very reason, there is a lack of qualified patient information during chemo or radio therapy which can truly contribute to science and guide public policy.
+High patient / doctor ratio, long time period between doctor appointments and the ‘poor memory' factor all contribute to making it very hard for the medical teams to efficiently monitor and track each and every patient’s individual clinical evolution when away from hospitals.
+For this very reason, there is significant lack of qualified information for out-patients enrolled in mid or long-term cancer treatments.
+Real World oncological data can truly contribute to life sciences and even guide public policy.

 There are two projects available, and you can choose between the two.
 You will be asked your preference during the interview.